antoine3000/dok-old/README.md

 Create a new folder in the `content` folder.
 Note that if this is your first article, you may need to create the content folder.

-A folder name is composed by two elements: `creation_date-article_slug`.
-A slug is a short name given to an article to will be used to identify it, and later to create its URL.

 The name of a folder is composed of two elements: `creation_date-article_slug`.
 A slug is a short name given to an article that will be used to identify it, and later to create its URL.

 Inside this folder, create a file named `_index.md` in which you will write your article.